particle-iot/docs/src/content/faq/wholesale/creating-account.md

  - [Distributors](http://www-wholesale.particle.io/wholesale-distributors) is for our reseller network.
 Use this account type if you would like to become an official Particle Distributor.
 Our application process requires relevant business information and will take up to 2 weeks to process.
 We may ask you to provide proof of your reseller status and reserve the right to decline any distributors.

 ## Particle Distributor Requirements
-To become a Particle distributor, you must meet the following requirements:
+To become a Particle distributor, you must meet all of the following requirements:
 - Established distribution infrastructure including non-technical customer support and logistics support
 - E-commerce website, retail storefront or both
 - Acceptance of our Distribution Contract and standard Terms and Conditions